patroytall/patrick-roy-me/src/articles/001-determinism-rules.md

 But "we" are different you say!
 Of course, you are different.
 Step back.
 Is your difference worth the cost of your exceptions?
 Because at the end of the day, "WE" run a business.
 Informing of the merits will go a long way in striving toward absolutes.

 Absolute can be applied at multiple levels: organization, division, project, or team.
 The limit on freedom caused by enforcing an absolute must be carefully assessed especially at the higher levels.
 IBM is the company I know who enforced the most absolute standards at the organization level.
 This was referred as being blue or blue washed when you were acquired.
 Because IBM was competing in almost every market it felt it had to use its own technology for everything.
 This resulted in painful productivity deficiency.
 I say painful to underline the fact people knew work could be accomplish more effectively but could not because IBM dictated its standards.
-In some area, like single sign-on it paid off but in most it was a frustrating experience.
+In some area, like single sign-on, it paid off but in most it was a frustrating experience.
 My take on it is that absolutes should rise bottom up because they are believed to be the correct path.
 For example, by professionals sharing similar interest in guilds.

 Enforcing absolutes is a hard task.
 Even when well communicated, adopting a standard requires coordination and dedication.
 The goal is to create a movement toward the objective.
 To get champions to propagate practices which augments the organization.
 In a previous organization, we had two primary development tools for the same language.
 The split was about 50/50.
 Even though one of the tool was clearly superior, it took 15 months to adopt it; one developer at a time voluntarily.
 The gain was substantial in the long run as only one set of configuration and plugins needed to be supported.

 I had the chance to join a start-up at its beginning once and set many absolutes.
 The culmination of efficiency was demonstrated one day when a developer had to rebuild his environment starting with a newly formatted disk.
 Within one hour, he was able to submit a fully tested code change to the product.
 The standardization allowed for extensive automation and up to date documentation of the operating system, development tools and micro services of the organization.

-Absolute is great when there are no exceptions but even if your absolute scenario only brings the number of exceptions down it will still be a win.
+Absolute is great when there are no exceptions but even if your absolute scenario only brings the number of exceptions down it is still a win.
 Once the count is reduced, it will allow you to document them to make it a semi-absolute.

 Once a new absolute is agreed upon in an existing system, how do you introduce it?
 Progressively.
 But what about consistency?
 Life is a compromise.
 The absolute being simple you can migrate areas that are changed trivially.
 Over time, the knowledge gets shared and applied.
 The amount of time is less than you might expect since changes tend to be made in some areas much more frequently than others.
 This state becomes the new template.
 It documents your practices even though remote areas are still in an inconsistent state.